canjs/canjs/view/mustache/mustache.md

 ### if

-In addition to section falsy evaluation, you can use an explicit `if` condition to render a block.
+In addition to section falsey evaluation, you can use an explicit `if` condition to render a block.

 	{